kunle123-ui/kunle/Tutorial-Hello-World-Contract.md

 EOSIO_ABI( hello, (hi) )
 ```

-You can compile your code to web assmebly (.wast) as follows:
+You can compile your code to web assembly (.wast) as follows:
 ```
 $ eosiocpp -o hello.wast hello.cpp
 ```